Sourcery: Plot

 With the orders no longer around to keep the wizards in check, wizards across the Discworld go to war with one another, threatening to destroy the world completely.
 Upon hearing Creosote express anti-wizard sentiments, an angry and humiliated Rincewind abandons the group, taking the flying carpet and making his way to the University, where he learns that the Librarian has saved the library books by hiding them in the ancient Tower of Art.
 The Librarian convinces Rincewind to stop Coin, and he goes off to face the Sourcerer with a sock containing a half-brick.
 Back in Al Khali, the Luggage, blaming the Archchancellor's hat for everything it has endured, forces its way into Abrim's tower.
 Distracted by the Luggage, the possessed vizier is killed by the Ankh-Morpork wizards, with the tower and the Archchancellor's hat getting destroyed in the process.

 Despite his victory, Coin becomes concerned when he is told that wizards rule under the Discworld Gods.
 He traps the gods in an alternate reality, which shrinks to become a large pearl, unknowingly causing the Ice Giants, a race of beings who had been imprisoned by the gods, to escape their prison, whereupon they begin strolling across the Discworld, freezing everything in their path.
 Rincewind confronts Coin soon after this.
-The Sourcerer is amused, but unthreatened, by Rincewind attempting to fight him, prompting Ipslore to try and force Coin to kill him.
+The Sourcerer is amused, but unthreatened, by Rincewind attempting to fight him, prompting Ipslore to try to force Coin to kill him.
 Rincewind eventually convinces Coin to throw the staff away, but Ipslore's power is channelled against that of his son.
 The other wizards leave the tower as Rincewind rushes forward, grabbing the child and sending both of them to the Dungeon Dimensions while Death strikes the staff and takes Ipslore's soul.
 Rincewind orders Coin to return to the University and, using his other sock filled with sand, attacks the Creatures from the Dungeon Dimensions as a distraction to ensure Coin's escape.
 The Gods are subsequently set free, stopping the march of the Ice Giants.
 As the Librarian helps Coin escape, the Luggage charges into the Dungeon Dimensions after Rincewind.

 Coin returns the University and Ankh-Morpork to the way they were before he came.
 After Conina and Nijel travel to the University looking for Rincewind, Coin uses his magic to make them forget him and live happily ever after together.
-Recognising that he is too powerful to remain in the world, Coin steps into a dimension of his own making, and is not seen on the Discworld again.
+Recognising that he is too powerful to remain in the world, Coin steps into a dimension of his own making and is not seen on the Discworld again.
 The Librarian takes Rincewind's battered hat, which was left behind when he went into the Dungeon Dimensions, and places it on a pedestal in the Library.
-The narrator states "A wizard...will always come back for his hat".
+The narrator states, "A wizard...will always come back for his hat".